SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 ## Okay, so how do I read the state of these event channels?
 All you can do is use it for something that you can detect the response of.
-Yes, this is bizzare.
+Yes, this is bizarre.
 They're already syncingh it for the sync subchannel!
 Use that to feed a register

 ## The Event class
 Class for interfacing with the Event system (`EVSYS`).
 Each event channel has its own object.